Seed Grant Program for Multidisciplinary Research

 - The proposal will follow the format below.

 a.
-Cover page with the signature of the COHS faculty member initiating the application and his/her department chair.
+Cover page with the signature of the CoHS faculty member initiating the application and his/her department chairperson.

 b.
 Narrative should be three to five pages double spaced, excluding budget and other supporting materials and include: